Dmytro-Posyliuzhnyi/math-learning-journal/Linear Algebra/Linear Algebra.md

+*Date: February 10, 2025*

+Today, I learned about **rotation in 3D**, explored **unit vectors in more depth**, and started learning about **projections**.
+I've finished Lesson 2, so I need to take notes before starting Lesson 3, which covers *Transformations and Matrix Multiplication*.
+The lesson names are somewhat repetitive and similar, but each one actually contains different information.

+---

 *Date: February 9, 2025*

 Today started Lesson 2 which is about linear transformation examples.
 First two topics were related to **examples of scaling, reflecting and rotating vectors in 2D**.
 Will need to take short notes on that later on.